QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 ============

-The McCall search model :cite:`McCall1970` helped transform economists' way of thinking about labor markets
+The McCall search model :cite:`McCall1970` helped transform economists' way of thinking about labor markets.

 To clarify vague notions such as "involuntary" unemployment, McCall modeled the decision problem of unemployed agents directly, in terms of factors such as